-We encourage you to ask questions about the application process.
-We can also offer technical assistance when completing the application by attending one of our workshops or by scheduling an appointment to visit the citizen workstation located in our office.
-The workshop that we offer is specifically about the application process and is one of the steps to apply for this grant.
+We can also offer technical assistance when completing the application by attending one of our workshops.
+This workshop that we offer is specifically about the application process and is one of the requirements to apply for this grant.
 Contact the Neighborhood Crime Prevention Grant /Memphis Area Neighborhood Watch at 901.636.3105, Danielle.Boothe@memphistn.gov & Audra.Lanehart@memphistn.gov